 How we grow

 Grouse House Farm currently operates on one-eighth of an acre of permanent raised beds, which are not tilled after the initial ground-breaking.
 The beds are regularly mulched with compost and other organic materials to support active soil life.
-We generate as much fertility as we can on the property or locally, which includes composting a lot of leaves and wood chips from our surrounding four acres of forest, as well as running a residential compost pickup program in Smithers.
+We generate as much fertility as we can on the property or locally, which includes composting a lot of leaves and wood chips from our surrounding four acres of forest, as well as compost pickup from a commercial kitchen in Smithers.

 We mostly use hand tools and we never use chemical fertilizers or pesticides.
 After all, it’s our backyard.
 Literally.